RichardCoffee/fluidity-theme/README.md

 ### Options

 In addition to the customizer options, the theme provides a tabbed option screen, using TCC_Form_Admin as the parent class.
 I have shifted many options to the customizer where possible.
 Take a look at the files in the classes/Options directory for an idea of what's going on there.

 ## CSS

+I use Bootstrap as the basis for my CSS.
+Currently stuck on an old 3.3.7 version...

 ### Sass

+I use Sass instead of Less, although I understand the new version 4 has moved to Sass now.

 ### Color Schemes

+The theme has a variety of pre-set color schemes available, although I seem to be having a problem getting the Customizer to properly display the chosen color instead of the Customizer.
+I'm sure I am the issue, it certainly can't be the Customizer.

 ## includes

+Here I intend the cover the files in the includes/ directory...someday...

 ## Javascript